GoogleChrome/web.dev/src/site/content/en/fast/signed-exchanges/index.md

 These libraries could be used to build your own SXG generator:

 - [`sxg_rs`](https://github.com/google/sxg-rs/tree/main/sxg_rs) is a Rust library for generating SXGs.
-It is the most featureful, and is used as the basis for the `cloudflare_worker` and `fastly_compute` tools.
+It is the most featureful SXG tool and is used as the basis for the `cloudflare_worker` and `fastly_compute` tools.

 - [`libsxg`](https://github.com/google/libsxg) is a minimal C library for